syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 SfListView allows to perform grouping from the code by defining the [GroupDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor.html) object and adding it into the [DataSource.GroupDescriptors](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupDescriptors.html) collection.
 SfListView groups the data based on the `GroupDescriptor` object that is added to this collection.
 `GroupDescriptor` object holds the following properties:

-* PropertyName: Name of the property to be grouped.
+* PropertyName: Describes name of the property to be grouped.
-* KeySelector: Selector to return the group key.
+* KeySelector: Describes selector to return the group key.
-* Comparer: Comparer to be applied in when sorting take place.
+* Comparer: Describes comparer to be applied in when sorting take place.

 The following code example illustrates how to apply grouping to the data in SfListView.